software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 # Containerized App Exercise

-Build a containerized app that uses machine learning.
-See [instructions](./instructions.md) for details.

 Our app leverages Machine Learning models for plant species identification.
 This system allows users to identifies the species of a plant from the uploaded photo.

 ## Teammates